Lèse-majesté: Mauritius

-Similary, the social media law has been changed in Mauritius to allow the Government (via the police) to jail anyone who criticizes them on social media.
-The person targeted has only to feel "annoyed" for the police to arrest the critic.
-Hassenjee Ruhomaully and his spouse, Farirah Ruhomaully have both (in separate instances) been taken out of bed in the early hours of the morning, to be jailed for having "annoyed" a member of Government.
-The couple was jailed for having shared on social media, a photo of the spouse of the Prime Minister, Kobita Jugnauth (aka Lady Macbeth) hugging one of their (former) advisors.
+Similarly, a Mauritian social media law was changed to allow the Government (via the police) to jail anyone who criticized them on social media.
+The person targeted would only have to be "annoyed" for the police to arrest the critic.
+In one case, Hassenjee Ruhomaully and his spouse Farirah were separately taken out of bed to be jailed for having "annoyed" a member of Government.
+The couple was jailed for having shared a photo on Facebook of the Prime Minister's spouse, Kobita Jugnauth, hugging a former adviser.

-In 2022, a former adviser of the Prime Minister, Gerard Sanspeur (who left after witnessing the blatant corruption and theft by the members of Government), was arrested after commenting on a post about the Minister of ICT.
-In an operation of damage control where it was proved that the Prime Minister allowed the Indian Government to illegally tap on the SAFE fiber optic cable in total disregard of the consortium of countries who own the cable, the IT Minister (who has no IT background) claimed that a laptop used to tap this cable would have exploded from the amount of data from the SAFE cable.
+In 2022, a former adviser of Jugnauth's, Gerard Sanspeur, was arrested after commenting on a post about the Minister of ICT.
+In an operation of damage control where it was revealed that Jugnauth allowed the Indian Government to illegally tap on the SAFE fiber optic cable in total disregard of the consortium of countries who own the cable, the IT Minister, who has no IT background, falsely claimed that a laptop used to tap this cable would have exploded from the amount of data from the SAFE cable during a public conference.